microsoft/rushstack/api/node-core-library.ifilesystemreadfileoptions.convertlineendings.md

 # IFileSystemReadFileOptions.convertLineEndings property

 If specified, will normalize line endings to the specified style of newline.
-Defaults to \`NewlineKind.None\`.
+Defaults to `NewlineKind.None`<!-- -->.

 **Signature:**
 ```javascript